vominhtri231/Notes/Dev-ops/Jenkins/Parallel.md

     failFast: true
 ```

-Parameter is a map of
+Parameter is a map of:

-* brand name to the job closure and
+* brand name to the job closure
 * `failFast` to boolean indicate whether the step be terminate if one branch fail